 On November 1, 2014, the Public Service Labour Relations and Employment Board (PSLREB) was created.
 The PSLREB was created when the Public Service Labour Relations Board (PSLRB) and the Public Service Staffing Tribunal (PSST) merged.
 This PSST website is in the process of being phased out in favour of the new PSLREB website.
 During a period of transition, this PSST website will continue to provide archived reports, decisions, and transitional information.
 Please visit the new PSLREB website for the most recent content.

-Mediation is a voluntary and confidential process that promotes open and respectful communication with the assistance of a neutral and impartial third party - the mediator.
+Mediation is a confidential process that promotes open and respectful communication with the assistance of a neutral and impartial third party - the mediator.
 Mediation allows the parties in a dispute to examine their interests and concerns, explore a variety of creative options and develop mutually satisfactory solutions to the problem in a timely and cost-effective manner.